NYU-LARX/larx-lab-manual/docs/README.md

 We encourage everyone to create their **own user account** to use workstations instead of the administrator account for the following reasons:

 - To avoid potential configuration confusion.
-- To keep a clear and tidy server environment for the administrator and all users.
+- To keep a clean and tidy server environment for the administrator and all users.
 - To provide a better maintenance and update process.
 - To ensure the privacy of individual users.

-To create a regular user account for each user, please refer to [User Management](_pages/user_management.md).
+To create a regular user account for each user, please look at [User Management](_pages/user_management.md).

 We refer to [User Management](_pages/user_management.md) and [Group Management](_pages/group_management.md) for more details about Linux users and groups.